mon-chari/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Adding /action to the PATH
+Creating a script that counts the number of directories in the PATH